garfix/nli-go/doc/manual/system-developer/anaphora-resolution.md

 # Anaphora resolution

-NLI-GO handles pronouns like "he", "she", "it", but also expressions like "the block" and "the red one".
+NLI-GO handles pronouns like "he", "she", "it", "they", but also expressions like "the block" and "the red one".
 These expressions are called commonly called anaphora.
 Some refer to recent user input and some to a recent system response.
 It also handles references to entities mentioned earlier within the same sentence (intra-sentential).